mhndakbar/e-commerce-platform/README.md

 - Products

-  ##### NOTE: for CRUD operations please include the token in the request header and make the user has `isAdmin` attribute as true, in my case I've updated the user from mongoDB dashboard
+  ##### NOTE: for CRUD operations please include the token in the request header and make sure the user has `isAdmin` attribute as true, in my case I've updated the user from mongoDB dashboard

   ##### token example: